miyagawa/Dist-Milla/README.md

 at all.

-If you heard of dzil and think it's overkill or doesn't work for yor module, Milla might be worth a look.
+If you heard of dzil and think it's overkill or doesn't work for yor module, this is why Milla exists.

-If you have tried dzil ages ago and thought it was slow, or couldn't find how to configure it to do what you want it to do, Milla might be for you.
+If you have tried dzil ages ago and thought it was slow, or couldn't find how to configure it to do what you want it to do, Milla will be just for you.

-First, let me tell you what's great about Dist::Zilla.
+First, let me tell you what's the reason to like Dist::Zilla.

-- Dist::Zilla doesn't do the job of installing of your module.
-So you can focus on the authoring side of things with dzil, while letting MakeMaker or Module::Build to do the installation side of things.
+Dist::Zilla doesn't do the job of installing of your module.
+So you can focus on the authoring side of things with dzil, while letting MakeMaker or Module::Build(::Tiny) to do the installation side of things.
 I like this design.
 David Golden also has [an excellent blog post](http://www.dagolden.com/index.php/752/why-im-using-distzilla/) explaining more details about what this means.
-- There are so many plugins made by the great CPAN ecosystem, and you will most likely find a plugin that is already written, to do what you want to accomplish.

 That said, I myself have avoided switching to Dist::Zilla for a long time for some reason.
 I actually tried a couple of times, but ended up giving up to swithing it.
+You can google for "Hate Dist::Zilla" and will be able to find similarly frustrated developers.

 In my observation, typical problems/dislikes around Dist::Zilla can be categorized into one of the following thoughts.

-- Dist::Zilla is slow and heavy because of Moose
+- Dist::Zilla is slow
-- Dist::Zilla requires too many dependencies
+- Dist::Zilla has too many dependencies
-- Dist::Zilla requires me to change my workflow
+- Dist::Zilla is obtrusive
-- Dist::Zilla makes contributing to my module on git very hard
+- Dist::Zilla makes contributing hard
-- Dist::Zilla is confusing/difficult to use
+- Dist::Zilla isn't just worth it

 Let's see how we can address them by using Milla, one at a time.

-- Dist::Zilla is slow and heavy because of Moose
+- Dist::Zilla is slow

-    I think it depends.
     Moose has been improved a lot for the past few years, and your development machine has got a much better CPU and SSD as well, hopefully.
-For me personally, with all of Milla plugins loaded, `dzil nop` takes roughly 1.5 second.

-    Because with Milla you need to run the Dist::Zilla bit only at a distribution creation time and release time (more on that later), let me say __the performance is acceptable__.
+For me personally, with all of Milla plugins loaded, `dzil nop` takes roughly 1.5 second, which __I would say is acceptable__ since I only need to run it at a distribution creation time and release time.
+More on that later.

-- Dist::Zilla requires too many dependencies
+- Dist::Zilla has too many dependencies

-    __Yes, that is true__.
-And Milla even requires more to enable recommended plugins, in total around 160 as of writing this, if you start from vanilla perl with no CPAN modules installed.
+    __That is absolutely true__, and Milla doesn't solve that problem.

     For a quickstart with Milla-like distribution building environment without installing "half of CPAN", see the sister project [Minilla](http://search.cpan.org/perldoc?Minilla).

-- Dist::Zilla requires me to change my workflow
+- Dist::Zilla is obtrusive

     That was my main motivation for not switching to Dist::Zilla.
 The truth is, Dist::Zilla doesn't _require_ you to change workflow by default.
-But a lot of popular plugins and workflow suggests doing so, by using stuff like PodWeaver or PkgVersion, which requires you to switch to Dist::Zilla for everything and then generate the boilerplate, or munge your modules from there.
+But a lot of popular plugins and workflow suggests doing so, by using stuff like PodWeaver, which requires you to switch to Dist::Zilla for everything and then generate the boilerplate, or munge your modules from there.

     I don't care about the real boilerplate such as `MANIFEST`, `META.yml` or `LICENSE` auto-generated, but didn't personally like